-We are also expanding our business through increased sales to medical product manufacturers, independent distributors and through direct sales to the end users of our product.
-These expansions include our 2008 agreement with Premier, the extension of the term of our agreement with MedAssets, our 2011 agreement with Novation covering all of our critical care products and the growth of our internal sales and marketing group.
+Premier, the extension of the term of our agreement with MedAssets, our 2011 agreement with Novation covering all of our critical care products and the growth of our internal sales and marketing group.
 Each of these organizations is a U.S. healthcare purchasing network.
 We also potentially face substantial increases in competition in our CLAVE business.
 Therefore, we are focusing on increasing product development, acquisition, sales and marketing efforts to custom infusion systems, oncology products, critical care products and other products that lend themselves to customization and new products in the U.S. and international markets.

 Our products are used in hospitals and alternate medical sites in more than 50 countries throughout the world.
 We categorize our products into three main product lines: Infusion Therapy, Critical Care and Oncology.
-Products outside of our main product lines are grouped under Other.
+Products outside of our main product lines are grouped under the heading titled "Other" below.
 Our primary products include: